 A New Spin for Your Family

-In addition to lighting and blessing candles, eating latkes, and exchanging gifts, your family may wish to try a new spin on the dreidel game.
+For a change of pace, your family may wish to try a new spin on the dreidel game.

 What You’ll Need